Flix-29/BesserTanken/README.md

 ## How to start the application locally:

 ### Precondition:

-1. You need to be able to run java code.
+1. You need to be able to run java code on your device.
 2. You need to have a working internet connection.
 3. You need an active Api-Key from [Kraftstoffbilliger](https://kraftstoffbilliger.de/mts-k_api)